 Leadership of Pupil Premium in our School

-Mr Hale is the Inclusion Leader (SENCO) for the School.
-Mr Hale is the member of the Senior Leadership Team responsible for the impact of the Pupil Premium.
+Mr R Pitcock (Assistant Head Of School – KS3) and Mr M Jackson (Assistant Head Of School – KS4), are the members of the Senior Leadership Team responsible for the impact of the Pupil Premium for their key stage.
 Mrs Nicholson and Mr Bruce are the trustees responsible for monitoring the impact of the Pupil Premium funding from a governance perspective.

 Click the links below to download Pupil Premium Reports to Parents: